 Benji Backer, President

-He has contributed to sites such as FreedomWorks, IJReview, RedState, and TheBlaze.
+He has contributed to publications such as CNBC, Townhall, Daily Caller, RedState, and TheBlaze.
 Benji has also spoken at events across the country, including CPAC in 2014 and 2016.
 Through ACC, Benji is excited to be helping unite Americans on pro-environmental reforms and change the narrative when it comes to the environment.

 Contact Benji: firstname.lastname@example.org

-Danielle Butcher, Chief of staff
+Danielle Butcher, Chief Operating Officer

 Contact Dani: email@example.com